Owned by

 Credits

-Team: Malte Bündgen, Arijit Bhattacharya, Julie Gaspard, Cihan Kucuk
+Team: Malte Bündgen, Arijit Bhattacharyya, Julie Gaspard, Cihan Kucuk

 Text: Andreas Doepke, Raul Walch, Lutz Henke, Julie Gaspard